Fen skating: Fen skating in literature, art and music

+Tom's Midnight Garden by Philippa Pearce, which is set just outside Cambridge (called Castleford in the book), features scenes of skating; Tom and Hatty skate to Ely on Fen runners along the frozen rivers during the great frost of 1895.
+"The Duddleston Cup", a poem by C. Woode was written the same year.
+John Gordon features Fen skating in several of his novels.

 A skating match in 1823 is shown in an illustration by George Cruikshank.
 Charles Whymper (1853–1941), husband of one of Potto Brown's granddaughters, was well known for his skating scenes and portraits of skaters.
 John Moyer Heathcote also drew skating scenes.

-Tom's Midnight Garden by Philippa Pearce, which is set just outside Cambridge (called Castleford in the book), features scenes of skating.
-During the great frost of 1895, Tom and Hatty skate to Ely on Fen runners along the frozen rivers.
-"The Duddleston Cup", a poem by C. Woode was written the same year.

-A feature on Fen Skating appears in The Pall Mall Gazette by a Fenman in 1901.
+A feature on Fen skating appears in The Pall Mall Gazette by a Fenman in 1901.

-John Gordon features Fen skating in several of his novels.

 Duncan Stafford's "Fen-Skating Suite" (for string quartet) was shortlisted for the Cornelius Cardew Composition Prize in 1990.

-'Skating Blades' on the CD Fen Folk by the fen folk group Hobson's Voice celebrates Fen Skating.
+'Skating Blades' on the CD Fen Folk by the folk group Hobson's Voice celebrates Fen skating.